apache/spark/docs/sql-data-sources-jdbc.md

 * The included JDBC driver version supports kerberos authentication with keytab.
 * There is a built-in connection provider which supports the used database.

-There is a built-in connection provider for the following databases:
+There is a built-in connection providers for the following databases:
 * DB2
 * MariaDB
 * MS Sql